Kevin-Oudai/cape-physics/index.md

 # Unit 1

 This section will contain all the notes related to unit 1 topics.
-- Mechanics
+- Module 1 - Mechanics
-- Oscillations & Waves
+- Module 2 - Oscillations & Waves
-- Thermal and Mechanical Properties of Matter
+- Module 3 - Thermal and Mechanical Properties of Matter

 ## Module 1